diku-compSys/compSys-e2020-pub/tools/macos.md

 GDB (a C debugger) is tricky to get working on macOS.
 Instead, you should use LLDB (`lldb`), which has equivalent functionality for our purposes, and almost the same commands.
+[See this GDB to LLDB command map](https://lldb.llvm.org/use/map.html), and note that you likely need only a small fraction of these commands for CompSys.